Cognigy/WebchatWidget/docs/css-customization.md

 ### Media

 * *webchat-media-template*
-The media element can be of three forms, Image, Video or Audio.
+The media element can be of three forms: Image, Video or Audio.
 You can modify its container or put some animations on it
 ```CSS
 [data-cognigy-webchat-root] .webchat-media-template-image {
   animation: "Some animation" 1s;